Gunnar Garfors

 Gunnar Garfors (born 29 May 1975) is a Norwegian traveler, author, media professional, and public speaker.
 The first person to visit every country in the world twice, he holds a range of travel world records and has written several travel books.
 He has also worked in broadcasting and new media developments since 2001.

 Personal life

-Garfors is the oldest of seven children.
-He was born in Hammerfest Municipality in Northern Norway but soon moved to Naustdal Municipality on the country's west coast where he grew up with his mother Ruth Berit Stensletten Garfors, his father Reidar Magne Garfors, and his six siblings.
+Garfors is the eldest of seven children.
+He was born in Hammerfest in Northern Norway but soon moved to Naustdal on the country's west coast where he grew up with his mother Ruth Berit Stensletten Garfors, his father Reidar Magne Garfors, and his six siblings.
 He has also lived in Havøysund, Førde, Dublin, Falmouth, Copenhagen, and Taipei.
-He now lives in Oslo with his wife, Jacqui Kunz.
+He now lives in Oslo with his wife, American traveller Jacquelyn Kunz.

 Garfors holds a bachelor's degree (Hons) from Falmouth College of Arts in Great Britain and a Master of Management degree from the Norwegian School of Management.

+Playing football in his youth, Garfors transferred from IL Tambarskjelvar to Førde IL after the 1993 season had concluded.
+In 1995 he among others scored all 7 goals in a 7–2 victory over Eid.
+He ended on 19 goals in 1995, finishing third in the top goalscorer table in his Third Division group.
+In August 1996 he scored twice in an 8–1 victory over Høyang before leaving for his studies in England.